nodeGame/NDDB/README.md

 ### Select Items

-Select statements must begin with `select`, and can be concatened by any number of subsequent `and` and `or` statements.
-The comparison in select statements is performed using three input parameters:
+Select statements begin with `select` and can be refined with `and` and `or` statements.
+Select statements accept three input parameters:

   - 'property'
   - 'operator'
   - any additional number of arguments required by operator

-Available operators include standard logical operators:
+Basic operators include standard logical operators:

    - `=`, `==`, `!=`, `>`, `>=`, `<`, `<=`,

-or advanced comparison operators:
+Advanced comparison operators include:

    - `E`: field exists (can be omitted, it is the default one)
-   - `><`: between values (expects array)
+   - `><`: between values (expects an array as third parameter)
-   - `<>`: not between values (expects array)
+   - `<>`: not between values (expects an array as third parameter)
-   - `in`: element is found in array (expects array)
+   - `in`: element is found in array (expects an array as third parameter)
-   - `!in`: element is noi found in array (expects array)
+   - `!in`: element is noi found in array (expects an array as third parameter)
    - `LIKE`: string SQL LIKE (case sensitive)
    - `iLIKE`: string SQL LIKE (case insensitive)

 It is possible to access and compare nested properties simply separating them with `.`.

-After a selection is finished, items can be returned using one of the `fetch` statements.
+To return the selected items in an array use a `fetch` statement.

 #### Select Examples